KZ25T/My-Live-Tools/doc/README_en.md

 ### 5.4 Precautions

 1. This program starting-up functions only searches for the partition of the USB drive that contains this Livecd image.
-The search order is: first, search for the partition labeled Ventoy, then search for other partition of the USB drive(not labeled Ventoy or VOTEFI) in linux label number order until a partition containing the `.live/OSNAME` directory is found (and meets the file system requirements mentioned above).
+The search order is: first, search for the partition labeled Ventoy, then search for other partition of the USB drive(not labeled Ventoy or VOTYEFI) in linux label number order until a partition containing the `.live/OSNAME` directory is found (and meets the file system requirements mentioned above).
 2. When running this program on starting up, the permission is root, and all mounted partitions are read-only.
 I have only tested the relevant content on directories and files, and I am not sure if there will be any adverse side effects on files such as links.
 All files under `.live/OSNAME` must be regular file or direction, can not be links.
 3. When using the first starting-up function, it is not possible to overwrite a directory with a file in a certain location, or to overwrite a file with a directory.
 4. The performed order is: `preScript` -> `Function1` -> `Function2` -> `postScript`, and only run when the required file can be detected.